JoseRoca/WinFBX/docs/Databases/ODBC Classes/CODBCStmt Class.md

 | ---------- | ----------- |
 | *dwAttr* | Value of the attribute.<br>**SQL_RD_ON** = **FetchScroll** and, in ODBC 3.x, **Fetch** retrieve data after it positions the cursor to the specified location.
 This is the default.<br>**SQL_RD_OFF** = **FetchScroll** and, in ODBC 3.x, **Fetch** do not retrieve data after it positions the cursor. |

+#### Remarks

+By setting SQL_RETRIEVE_DATA to SQL_RD_OFF, an application can verify that a row exists or retrieve a bookmark for the row without incurring the overhead of retrieving rows.

+The value of this attribute can be set on an open cursor; however, the setting might not take effect immediately, in which case the driver will return SQLSTATE 01S02 (Option value changed) and reset the attribute to its original value.

+#### Return value

+SQL_RD_ON or SQL_RD_OFF.

+**Result value** (GetLastResult)

+SQL_SUCCESS, SQL_SUCCESS_WITH_INFO, SQL_ERROR, or SQL_INVALID_HANDLE.